- Diversity, Equity, and Inclusion

 Finally we mention that the courses used for your External Specialization do not have to be technical in nature, and they do not have to have an explicit connection to CS.
 It is an arena wherein you can tap the great intellectual resources of the University.

-The major elective is any course or courses approved by your CS major advisor.
+The major elective is any course or courses approved by the CS major (advising office).
 This elective requirement can be met by multiple courses totalling 3 credits, or one course of 3+ credit hours.
-Please note that the following do NOT qualify for academic credit and can not be used toward the degree requirements in CS: Phys Ed courses, courses numbered 10xx, AEW courses, ROTC courses (unless cross-listed with an academic department).
+Please note that the following do NOT qualify for academic credit and therefore CANNOT be used toward degree requirements in CS: Phys Ed courses, courses numbered 10xx, AEW courses, ROTC courses (unless cross-listed with an academic department).

 Six credits of coursework from any academic program at Cornell.

 "Advisor-Approved" means that you have justified your selection to your advisor and that your advisor has approved the selection.
-It makes good sense to use these electives for lower-level introductory courses that may be required prerequisites for your 3000+ technical electives or your 3000+ External Specialization courses.
-Please note that the following do NOT qualify for academic credit and therefore CANNOT be used toward degree requirements in CS: Phys Ed courses, courses numbered 10xx, and ROTC courses below the 3000-level (up to 6 credits of advisor approved electives may be allowed for ROTC courses at the 3000-level or above.
+You may use these electives for lower-level introductory courses, such as those that are required prerequisites for your 3000+ technical electives or your 3000+ External Specialization courses.
+Please note that the following do NOT qualify for academic credit and therefore CANNOT be used toward degree requirements in CS: Phys Ed courses, courses numbered 10xx, AEW courses, ROTC courses below the 3000-level (up to 6 credits of advisor approved electives may be allowed for ROTC courses at the 3000-level or above).